7th Street Active Transportation Corridor Study

 Reducing 2 lanes of traffic down to 1 will not help

-by Awesomerville, 4 months ago
+by Awesomerville, over 1 year ago

 From the recent public presentation about the 7th St Corridor, it was stated that Horizon to Patterson & Teller Ave to Grand Ave are in consideration to go from 2 lanes down to 1 (in either direction).